By Eamonn O’Keeffe

 Dismayed by these developments, the Canadian Regiment’s officer corps sought to keep the affair out of the clutches of military justice, lest this drunken altercation ruin a young officer’s career.
 The corps’ captains and subalterns held meetings amongst themselves at York.
 Within a week of the incident, they deputed representatives to intercede with Major de Haren, requesting a “stop to any further proceedings”.
 The officers vouched for de Hertel’s honourable conduct towards the younger Peach since 22 May and advised that the matter was best settled privately by “proper atonement” to the injured party.

 But their efforts proved fruitless.
-Although the regiment departed York for Fort George on the Niagara River in mid-June 1815, it could not put the affair behind them, presumably because of Captain Peach’s continued inflexibility.
+Although the regiment departed York for Fort George on the Niagara River in mid-June 1815, the officers could not put the affair behind them, presumably because of Captain Peach’s continued inflexibility.
 A court of enquiry was held to investigate the incident, laying the groundwork for a formal court martial.
 But hopes of a private settlement sprang anew in mid-July, as an ongoing epidemic of cross-border desertion threatened to undermine the Canadian Regiment’s improved reputation.
 One day after dinner, the elder Peach told Captain Marshall that he had “no objections” to settling the matter without recourse to military justice, contingent on a “proper apology”.
 Marshall relayed the good news to de Hertel through Ensign Benjamin Holmes, but Captain Peach’s change of heart came too late.
 Legal proceedings had already progressed too far to be stopped, for at nearly the same time at Kingston, on 15 July, Major-General Frederick Philipse Robinson issued a warrant for assembling a general court martial.
 De Hertel was charged with “scandalous and infamous conduct” in assaulting Lieutenant Peach “without the slightest provocation whatever”, and for using the “most violent, scandalous, and infamous language”.

 Lieutenant Colonel George Robertson of the Canadian Fencibles was appointed President of the jury (styled as the Court) assembled for de Hertel’s trial, composed of fifteen other officers including four Canadian Regiment captains.
 Not all of the jurors were themselves free from allegations of wrongdoing: Royal Artillery Brevet Major William Greenshields Power, recently arrived from distinguished service in the Peninsula, was accused in May 1815 of having “seduced” the stepdaughter of Upper Canadian parliamentarian Isaac Swayze.
 Another member of the Court, Edward Cartwright, Captain of the Canadian Regiment’s Grenadiers, could hardly have considered de Hertel’s conduct without recalling the plight of his own son three years prior.
 A violent altercation between Edward Cartwright Jr. and fellow 41st lieutenant John Winslow on 30 March 1812 in the officer’s mess at Fort George prompted Major-General Brock to demand the resignation of both men; young Cartwright was only reinstated after much string-pulling on his father’s part.